HapticFinance/EIL_UNIV3/README.md

   - Analytical computation of expected impermanent loss (EIL) [1]
   - Analytical computation of impermanent loss per liquidity (UIL) and static replication with options [2]

-This work is part of the research conducted while designing the Haptic protocol.
+This work is part of the research conducted while designing the Haptic protocol and is made available for educational purposes.

 ## Requirements